 The original recipe was from one of my Grandma’s friends Joan, and have been simply known as ‘Joan’s Kiss Biscuits’.
 I have no idea why they are called Kiss Biscuits, but I do know that they are one of Australia’s many baked delicacies!

-There was nothing more exciting as a child then going to the bakery to get one, knowing that you’ll end up with jam everywhere and sprinkles in the back seat of the car.
+There was nothing more exciting as a child than going to the bakery to get one, knowing that you’ll end up with jam everywhere and sprinkles in the back seat of the car but that you’d love every minute of it!

 Essentially what they are, is a soft vanilla cookie, sandwiched together with raspberry jam and iced with vanilla icing.
 And no, do not substitute the raspberry jam for any other kind.
 Has to be raspberry, no questions asked!

-See image below for confirmation on what does happen when you over do it!
-Obviously you want your cookies to be like the left – just golden brown and delicious!
+See image below for confirmation of what does happen when you overdo it!
+Obviously, you want your cookies to be like the cookie on the right in both pictures – just golden brown and delicious!

 So, all hail Joan and here wonderful vanilla sandwich cookies!
-Let me know if you try them, tag us on Instagram #thehomecookskitchen – Georgie x x
+Let me know if you try them, tag us on Instagram @thehomecookskitchen

 - 1/2 lbs butter at room temperature, note 1